Pectin: Human nutrition

-Pectin is a natural part of the human diet, but does not contribute significantly to nutrition.
+Pectin is a natural part of the human diet and although not digested in the small intestine, it is fermented in the large intestine.
+It has a positive effect on decreasing overall LDL cholesterol levels as well as lowering post-prandial glucose levels.
 The daily intake of pectin from fruits and vegetables can be estimated to be around 5 g if approximately 500 g of fruits and vegetables are consumed per day.

 In human digestion, pectin binds to cholesterol in the gastrointestinal tract and slows glucose absorption by trapping carbohydrates.
 Pectin is thus a soluble dietary fiber.
 In non-obese diabetic (NOD) mice pectin has been shown to increase the incidence of autoimmune type 1 diabetes.

-A study found that after consumption of fruit the concentration of methanol in the human body increased by as much as an order of magnitude due to the degradation of natural pectin (which is esterified with methanol) in the colon.
+A study found that, after consumption of fruit, the concentration of methanol in the human body increased by as much as an order of magnitude due to the degradation of natural pectin (which is esterified with methanol) in the colon.

 Consumption of pectin has been shown to slightly (3–7%) reduce blood LDL cholesterol levels.
 The effect depends upon the source of pectin; apple and citrus pectins were more effective than orange pulp fibre pectin.
 The mechanism appears to be an increase of viscosity in the intestinal tract, leading to a reduced absorption of cholesterol from bile or food.
 In the large intestine and colon, microorganisms degrade pectin and liberate short-chain fatty acids that have a positive prebiotic effect.